-There are hundreds of brands that sell sweet treats and snack foods such as cookies, brownies, popcorn, and cupcakes.
+Hundreds of brands sell sweet treats and snack foods such as cookies, brownies, popcorn, and cupcakes.
 While most people can choose from dozens of brands to find options that satisfy their cravings, there is a group of people who cannot.
-Those people have allergies or food restrictions that relate to animal products and nuts.
+Those people have allergies or food restrictions related to animal products and nuts.

 Divvies saw this underserved segment in the sweets industry and created a brand that exclusively targeted this group.
 Selling cookies and cupcakes is not a unique idea, but selling them as vegan and nut-free options differentiated Divvies in an already saturated market, allowing them to stand out and build a loyal customer base.

 Identifying an underserved community in a large market is a smart way to approach niche marketing.
 Like Divvies, Lefty’s: The Left Hand Store found a widely underserved community of people – those who favor their left hand instead of their right hand.

 Because 90% of the population uses its right hand, left-handers have had to adjust to using products designed for “righties.”
 Lefty saw this as an opportunity.
 They created a store that sells products designed exclusively for the other 10% and found success reaching this smaller, often ignored audience.